egpivo/egpivo.github.io/_posts/2017-05-19-Three fundamental aspects of statisitcal models.md

 - Interpretability: interpretability lies in the potential for shedding light on the underlying structure.
 Trade off (flexibility, dimensionality) = Trade off(bias, variance)

-Remark: We usually have to follow the experience and rules to look into data, understand data, model data, and turn the insights to a solution or explanation of a real-world problem.
-There aspects are still suitable in this "massive-data" era now.
+Note that we usually follow experiences or rules of thumb to look into data, manipulate data, model data, and then turn the insights to a solution or explanation of a real-world problem.
+The hardest part of solving the problem is usually tell a story about what you found from the data, that is, to interpret the results from data modeling.
+There aspects are no doubt suitable in this "massive-data" era.

 Stones also quoted meaningful words from Box et al. (1978):